 Patented by Lavazza, Double Cup is inspired by the original Viennese coffee, in which cream and coffee were served separately.
-Double Cup modernly brings together the concept of tasting two products that differ in texture and temperature into a single cup, as in the case of Tandem Espresso and Tandem Cappuccinospecialties.
+Double Cup modernly brings together the concept of tasting two products that differ in texture and temperature into a single cup, as in the case of Tandem Espresso and Tandem Cappuccino specialties.

 A highlight of coffee culture in all its forms, the Cuor di Crema cappuccino maker stems from a collaboration between the Lavazza Training Center team and the Equipment Business Unit.
 Patented by Lavazza, Cuor di Crema makes it easy to prepare not only homemade cappuccino, but also many other delicious, traditional Italian hot and cold drinks.

-A simple and brilliant idea to stir sugar into your coffee without breaking up the crema on top, and preserve the full aroma of your espresso.
+A simple and brilliant idea to stir sugar into your coffee without breaking up the cream on top, and preserve the full aroma of your espresso.
 Espoon is a unique spoon with a hole in the middle, created for Lavazza by Davide Oldani, one of the world's best-known chefs and designers.
 When the Espoon comes into contact with the espresso cream, Espoon gently cuts through it and prevents the aroma from dispersing while stopping the coffee from cooling too quickly, as happens with traditional spoons.

-An innovative tool used to prepare Geloespresso and a new way to enjoy classic, cold coffee.
+An innovative tool used to prepare Geloespresso and a new way to enjoy classic cold coffee.
 In this container, patented by Lavazza, you first pour the ice and then steaming hot espresso, sweetened to taste.
 In a few seconds of percolation through ice, the coffee reaches the desired level of freshness and then descends into the glass, passing through a calibrated hole at the bottom.
 A magic trick as simple as it is sophisticated, best enjoyed through a transparent Coffee cooler.

 A rich and varied choice of coffee, just like the one that has always set Lavazza apart, requires technologically-appropriate equipment.
 From the constant search for innovative solutions comes the new and exclusive Multi-Purpose Mixer.
-Developed and patented by the Lavazza Training Center and Equipment Business Unit teams, the Multi-Purpose Mixer is an extraordinary tool that can be used to make all EspresSOunique specialties, plus other hot and cold beverages, quickly and perfectly.
+Developed and patented by the Lavazza Training Centre and Equipment Business Unit teams, the Multi-Purpose Mixer is an extraordinary tool that can be used to make all EspresSOunique specialities, plus other hot and cold beverages, quickly and perfectly.
 Extremely practical and versatile, it allows you to prepare milk for cappuccino and hot chocolate, coffee shakes and other innovative recipes.
 Featuring various functions, it can be used to prepare up to 4 servings.
 An authentic multi-beverage system that, despite its compact size, brings together all the equipment most commonly used in cafes into a single tool.

-After the perforated Espoon, the Training Center team and Davide Oldani developed Ecup: a streamlined, elegant cup with a steeply-angled side that lets the espresso slide down smoothly from the nozzle of the machine.
+After the perforated Espoon, the Training Centre team and Davide Oldani developed Ecup: a streamlined, elegant cup with a steeply-angled side that that lets the espresso slide down smoothly from the nozzle of the machine.
 It features a special air chamber that isolates the coffee to prevent scalding, while two small hollows on the side of the cup provide finger-holds.
-With the Ecup, espresso slides down gradually into the cup, so that the cream remains intact and the flavor and aroma are preserved to the full.
+With the Ecup, espresso slides down gradually into the cup, so that the cream remains intact and the flavour and aroma are preserved to the full.